 How long does therapy last?

 It is most common that new patients will meet weekly for therapy the first month, and depending on the severity of symptoms, may be able to move to biweekly sessions afterwards.
-Due to the intensity of Adrienne's clinical model of practice, it is the conservative goal to step individuals down to biweekly sessions within three months, and monthly within six months of treatment.
-Because Adrienne customizes her clinical interventions to meet the unique needs of each client, everyone’s process will look different.
-Her vision is for her practice to become a primary emotional healthcare office where individuals can come in for a “tune up” visit when they feel an emotional upset coming on, the way one might visit their primary care physician when they feel symptoms of the flu.
+Due to the intensity of our clinical model of practice, it is the conservative goal to step individuals down to biweekly sessions within three months, and monthly within six months of treatment.
+Because we customize our clinical interventions to meet the unique needs of each client, everyone’s process will look different.

 We believe that underlying most diagnoses is a pathogenic memory network that needs to be stored appropriately in the brain.
 Common diagnoses that are rooted in a pathogenic memory network, or some might call this trauma, are depression, anxiety, PTSD, bipolar, alcoholism, drug addiction, phobias, borderline personality disorder, obsessive compulsive disorder, and many others.
 Symptoms may include feeling anxious, being compelled to make everything perfect, a string of unhealthy relationships, being unmotivated, difficulty making a decision, always being the victim, constant worrying, crying spells for "no reason", emotional reactivity, feeling like a failure, having a negative attitude despite good things in your life, self sabotage, and even self-harm.